roigcarlo/AoC/17/README.md

     If the probe is beyond the square, sets the maxmium y position to minus one and breaks the loop.
     If the probe is inside the square, breaks the loop

-finally, the function returns the maximum y value.
+Finally, the function returns the maximum y value.
 '''
 def calculate_max_y_and_update_velocity(x1, y1, x2, y2, vx, vy):
 ```